 While our Endako Mine in British Columbia is on care and maintenance, some reclamation is ongoing.
 Tailings beaches are revegetated as they become available, and consequently most of the tailings area will be reclaimed before the mine closes.

-In adherence with good practice, conceptual closure plans are updated at least every three years, depending on the project’s stage in the mining lifecycle.
-Closure plan reviews and updates not only involve technical experts but also consider the needs of local communities, Indigenous groups, governments and employees.
+In adherence with good practice, conceptual closure plans are updated at least every five years, depending on the project’s stage in the mining lifecycle.
+Closure plan reviews and updates not only involve technical experts but also consider the needs of local communities, Indigenous groups, government, and employees.

 At Mount Milligan, to re-establish pre-mining capability and productivity conditions to the following end land use objectives: wildlife and recreation and re-establishment of opportunities for traditional use of the land by First Nations.